Concept album: 1960s–70s: Rock operas, progressive rock, soul, and disco

 According to author Edward Macan, concept albums as a recurrent theme in progressive rock was directly inspired by the counterculture associated with "the proto-progressive bands of the 1960s", observing: "the consistent use of lengthy forms such as the programmatic song cycle of the concept album and the multimovement suite underscores the hippies' new, drug-induced conception of time."

 Progressive soul musicians inspired by this approach conceived concept albums during this era reflecting themes and concerns of the African-American experience, including Marvin Gaye (1971's What's Going On), George Clinton (the 1975 Parliament album Mothership Connection), and Stevie Wonder's Innervisions (1973) and Songs in the Key of Life (1976).

+During the 1970s, concept albums had begun developing within disco, specifically thorugh the works of Donna Summer and producers Giorgio Moroder and Pete Bellote.
+Their albums increasingly employed overarching themes and narratives, including Four Seasons of Love (1976), which structured a love affair around the four seasons, and I Remember Yesterday (1977), whose tracks moved through different eras of popular music before concluding with the intentionally futuristic "I Feel Love."
+Their double album Once Upon a Time (1977), a disco adaptation of the Cinderella story, furthered the development of long-form narrative within disco.
+Music scholar Alex Jeffery places the album within a broader Eurodisco tradition in which producers experimented with adapting classical narratives to dance music.

-By the mid-1970s, concept albums extended to disco music artists.
-Examples include Phylicia Rashad's 1978 album Josephine Superstar, which details the life of film star and activist Josephine Baker; Parliament's Mothership Connection (1975) featuring space disco elements such as sci-fi, UFOs, galactic exploration, and spaceflight;' The Undisputed Truth's Method to the Madness (1976) which is framed by the group's abduction by aliens and performance for "the Space Gods"; and Dee D. Jackson's space disco album Cosmic Curves (1978).
+Other artists soon brought their own concepts to disco and related dance genres.
+Examples include Phylicia Rashad's 1978 album Josephine Superstar, which details the life of film star and activist Josephine Baker; Parliament's Mothership Connection (1975) featuring space disco elements such as sci-fi, UFOs, galactic exploration, and spaceflight;' The Undisputed Truth's Method to the Madness (1976) which is framed by the group's abduction by aliens and performance for "the Space Gods"; French band Voyage's self-titled debut album (1977); and Dee D. Jackson's space disco album Cosmic Curves (1978).

+The concept-album format was also adopted within electronic music during the 1970s.
+Scholarship on Kraftwerk identifies the group's output from 1974 to 1981 as a sequence of concept albums developed around recurring themes of technology, transportation, retro-futurism and the relationship between humans and machines.

 In the country realm, Willie Nelson recorded the most prominent concept albums, releasing Phases and Stages in 1974 and Red Headed Stranger in 1975.
 The latter went double platinum in the United States, launching him from being merely a noted songwriter and regional success to worldwide superstardom.